UDT-ITF/website/source/api/index.md

 |`x+n`| The fragment starts just before token number _x_, and extends for _n_ token. |
 |`x+`| Returns token number _x_. _n_ defaults to 1|

+> DISCUSSION POINT: _OPTIONAL_: If the parameters are enclosed in square brackets (\[\]) then the fragment will be extended to include any relevant
+> leading and/or trailing punctuation according to the language rules relevant to the version.

 ##### 2.4.3.3 Book Mode Fragments

 Book mode fragment specifiers identify a block of text in terms of a generalised physical book structure.
 Books are